monicawheeler/css-research-homework/README.md

 Browser vendors sometimes will add experimental or nonstandard CSS/JS so developers can experiment with new ideas while preventing breakage in code.

-It's important to note that you should wait until vendor prefixes are no longer needed before using the code in production code.
+It's important to note that you should wait until vendor prefixes are no longer needed before using the code in production.

 Can I Use is a site that shows you the browsers that support what you are trying to use.
 For example, search for `run-in`.
 It shows you that this CSS feature is not supported in most browsers.
 If you search for `let`, it shows you that it is supported across most browsers.